IntelSoftware/SYCL_101/modern/3_smart_pointers.rst

    foo_ptr.get();

-We can also free memory before exiting code block with unique pointer declaration using `reset()` method:
+We can also free memory before exiting code block with unique pointer declaration using :code:`reset()` method:

 .. code-block:: cpp